bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### MtPhotos

-Photo management service, amazing, with functions similar to Apple's photo album, you can also try [Immich](https://github.com/immich-app/immich)
+Photo management service, highly praised, functionality close to Apple Photos, you can also try [Immich](https://github.com/immich-app/immich)

 - Map albums, scene recognition, face recognition, text recognition...

-- **Local recognition supported, with PC hardware acceleration**
+  - **Local recognition supported with PC hardware acceleration**
+  - Face recognition results are hard to describe

-- Search images by text, for example: search for "lake"
+- Search images by text, for example: lake

-- Complete client functionality

-- Support existing folders and sync to local using iCloudPD for management with MtPhotos.
-(The benefit is seamless automatic backup without needing to open any app)
+- Client ~~fully featured~~
+  - Only supports copy; lacks sync feature like rclone
 - Multi-user support
+- Supports managing existing folders in place without changing directory structure (not supported by Immich)
+  - Can be paired with iCloudPD to sync locally and managed by MtPhotos.
+(The advantage is a completely seamless automatic backup without needing to open any APP)
+- Supports editing the shooting time and location information of photos (directly written to file Exif)

-Outperforms all Chinese cloud storage services **(1. privacy and censorship issues; 2. may lose Exif information)**, NextCloud, PhotoPrisma (inhuman operation and no multi-user support), Pho, Xiaomi Album.
+Far surpasses all domestic cloud services **(1.
+Privacy and censorship issues; 2.
+Exif information will be modified)**, NextCloud, PhotoPrisma (user-unfriendly operation and no multi-user support), Pho.

 ### Gitea